KieferCrowley/Maze_Game/README.md

 # Maze_Game

 # Description
 - Maze traversal game.
 The player must navigate the maze and reach the end within the time limit.
-Players can select difficulty, altering the size and complexity of the maze.
+Players can select difficulty, altering the size and complexity of the maze, and whether fog-of-war is enable, making untraversed area's of the maze "invisible".

 # Installation/Setup